buzzqw/TUS/OBSS/OBSSv2-eng.md

 It will be the Narrator during the adventure to tell you when to mark, or delete, partial points. **As a rule of thumb, it is assumed that a character acquires at least one Trait point per level.**

-Every particularly important action where the character has followed a Trait brings the character closer to the **Patron** (or Patrons) competent for that Trait.
+Every particularly important action where the character has followed a Trait brings the character closer to the **Patron** competent for that Trait.

 As the value of the sum of common Traits with the Patron increases, the character may acquire powers, regardless of whether they are a believer (Follower or Devotee) or not of that Patron.